digital-work-lab/digital-work-lecture/slides/11-futures.md

 # Non-substitutable skills

-In an [HBR article](https://hbr.org/2018/07/7-skills-that-arent-about-to-be-automated), Gustein and Sviokla suggest the following skills are hard to substitute by AI:
+In an [HBR article](https://hbr.org/2018/07/7-skills-that-arent-about-to-be-automated){: target="_blank"}, Gustein and Sviokla suggest the following skills are hard to substitute by AI:

 - Communication
 - Context